USA Radio Network

 USA Radio Network is an American mass media company, specializing in 24/7 news coverage, long-form talk radio shows, produced and distributed with a generally conservative focus.

 USA Radio Network produces and distributes 24-hour news, talk, information, opinion and entertainment radio programming to approximately 1,100 radio stations around the world on two full-time satellite channels and through various digital protocol systems.

-USA Radio has no connection to NBCUniversal Cable's USA Network.
+USA Radio has no connection to Versant's USA Network.

 History

 Founding

 USA Radio Network was established in 1985 by Marlin Maddoux.
 Maddoux had hosted his own local conservative news talk program, Point of View, in Dallas since 1972.
 In 1982, the program began broadcasting nationwide on the Satellite Radio Network.
 Maddoux identified the need for a national news service for radio stations not served by the major networks.
 The newly chartered USA Radio Network went on the air with its first newscast via satellite on September 15, 1985.
 Maddoux died on March 4, 2004.

 In 2008, USA Radio Network merged its corporate structure under Larry Bates of Memphis, Tennessee, with Information Radio Network.
 Programming on the two networks remaining separate.
 The combined company was known as IRN/USA Radio Network.
 The old IRN became IRN/USA-1, and the two existing USA Radio Network channels became channels 2 and 3.
 IRN/USA Radio Network went into receivership in 2013 due to the legal issues of its sister company First American Monetary Consultants.
 Cross Platform Media took over day-to-day management of the network under the direction of the courts until Cross Platform purchased it from receivership in September 2014.